Hirlam/Trac2Markdown.jl/docs/src/ConfigureYourExperiment.md

 # Definitions about Build, should fit with hm_rev
 BUILD=${BUILD-yes}                     # Turn on or off the compilation and binary build (yes|no)
 ```
-''BUILD'' is a switch for compiling HARMONIE code (__yes__|no).
+*BUILD* is a switch for compiling HARMONIE code (`__yes__|no`).

 ```bash
 BINDIR=${BINDIR-$HM_DATA/bin}                 # Binary directory
 ```
-''BINDIR'' is the location of where your HARMONIE binaries will be installed.
+*BINDIR* is the location of where your HARMONIE binaries will be installed.
 You can use this to point to binaries outside of your experiment.
 A few other options for non default configurations exists as well:

 ```bash
 COMPILE_ENKF=${COMPILE_ENKF-"no"}             # Compile LETKF code (yes|no)